 The Sequoia Lodge pool

-We never hit up the bar in the lobby, but it had a roaring fire and was packed with people who looked like they were having a fantastic time.
-Instead, we spent our only real evening there attempting to use the pool.
 The Sequoia Lodge is the only place I’ve stayed at in Europe that actually has an indoor pool.
-We had to walk (run, actually) outside to get to the pool building, so be prepared for that if you’re visiting in the winter.
+We had to walk (run, actually) outside to get to the swimming pool building, so be prepared for that if you’re visiting in the winter.
 The map of the hotel we’d gotten when we checked in made it look like it was an enclosed walkway to get there, but it was not.
 And it was very cold.
-You enter the pool area through a locker room that had showers and a sauna, and for some unexplained reason a bunch of men were wandering through all of the women’s changing areas.
+Make sure you have some flipflops and some kind of warm cover-up for the outdoor portion of your trip to the Sequoia Lodge pool.
+You enter the pool area through a locker room that had showers and a sauna.
+There are plenty of lounge chairs around the pool for you to relax in and it’s a fun atmosphere that felt very Disney to me.

 Other amenities at the Sequoia Lodge